What’s a summer without mangoes.

 If you have ordered the fruit online, then last-mile deliveries including the delivery boy and his planned routes also become a vital cog in the system.
 Not only this, but the e-commerce player also has to ensure that the supply is always available, the deliveries are made on time, the cost remains in check, and the overall customer experience is of the highest quality.

-Online grocery players usually tie-up with local grocery stores to serve consumers as soon as possible; this is called a hyper-local strategy.
+Online grocery players usually tie-up with local grocery stores to serve consumers as soon as possible; this is called a hyper-local delivery strategy.
 They often have a reliable fleet network to deliver products as quickly as possible.

 After getting the mangoes from their vendors, it is stored in warehouses (warehouses cater to cities within km range of 250–300) where packing of items is done.
 Refrigerated vehicles are placed in different regions from where the order is delivered to customers or dark storage is used where mangoes are stored before dispatching to the customers.
 Dark storage facilities get a direct feed from warehouses.